Resources for Faculty

 Reasonable accommodations should not alter a course's essential components or in any way "water down" the curriculum of the standards of the institution.

-The letter from Student Accessibility Services will list all of the student's accommodations.
-Go over each of the listed accommodations listed with the student and how it can/will pertain to the course.
+You will receive a letter from our office via the Accommodate system notifying you of their need for accommodations.
+This letter from Student Accessibility Services will list all of the student's accommodations.
+Go over each of the accommodations listed with the student and discuss how it can/will pertain to your course.

 What should I do if I have questions?